Traveling With Young Kids

 Part IV in our eight-part series on visiting the Disney parks for the first time focuses on traveling to Hollywood Studios with young children (the 6-and-under set).

-As we mentioned in Part I, II and III, every family is different.
-So, if there are any Disney pros out there reading, please add your own comments and suggestions below.
+As mentioned in Parts I, II,and III, every family differs.
+So, if there are any Disney pros out there reading, please send us an email at mainstreetpopin@gmail.com.
 We don’t want to miss a thing.

 Also, with all the Disney parks, it’s best to arrive when the park opens (rope drop) on a weekday.
-If you can avoid major school holiday breaks, you will experience less crowds.
+If you can avoid major school holiday breaks, you will experience smaller crowds.

 How to Spend a First Day at Hollywood Studios with Young Kids